 Truancy Laws in Mississippi (MS)

 Truancy means that a child is absent from school without a proper excuse.
-In Mississippi a child between 6 and 17, who misses part of or an entire school day without proper excuse, is considered truant.
+In Mississippi, a child between 6 and 17, who misses part of or an entire school day without an appropriate reason, is considered truant.

 Research has shown that truancy is frequently associated with dropping out of school and juvenile crime.

-According to JPS Superintendent Cedrick Gray; truancy leads to:
+According to Jackson, Mississippi Schools Superintendent Cedrick Gray; truancy leads to:

 - Failing grades